gvwilson/sdxjs/module-loader/index.md

 -   Our files are getting too long to show in one block
 -   Write a tool that a text file with inclusion markers and turns it into loaded code
--   Source file has markers with text to put in displayed version and file to include when loading:
+-   Source file has specially-formatted comments containing two fields:
+    -   The text to put in the displayed version
+    -   The file to include when loading

 <%- include('/inc/code.html', {file: 'interpolation-example.js'}) %>

 ## How can we evaluate JavaScript dynamically?

--   Want to be able to load this dynamically just like `require`
+-   We want to load this dynamically just like `require` for running
-    -   And display it in web page with the comments rather than the interpolated code
+-   But display the comments in our web/print versions rather than the interpolated code
 -   Lifecycle of a JavaScript program
     -   Read text
     -   Translate it into runnable instructions